Rooting (Android): Overview

 Rooting lets all user-installed applications run privileged commands typically unavailable to the devices in the stock configuration.
 Rooting is required for more advanced and potentially dangerous operations including modifying or deleting system files, removing pre-installed applications, and low-level access to the hardware itself (rebooting, controlling status lights, or recalibrating touch inputs.)
-A typical rooting installation also installs the Superuser application, which supervises applications that are granted root or superuser rights by requesting approval from the user before granting said permissions.
+A typical rooting installation also installs a Superuser application, which supervises applications that are granted root or superuser rights by requesting approval from the user before granting said permissions.
 A secondary operation, unlocking the device's bootloader verification, is required to remove or replace the installed operating system.

-In contrast to iOS jailbreaking, rooting is not needed to run applications distributed outside of the Google Play Store, sometimes called sideloading.
+In contrast to iOS jailbreaking, rooting is not needed to run applications distributed outside of the Google Play Store, known as sideloading.
 The Android OS supports this feature natively in two ways: through the "Unknown sources" option in the Settings menu and through the Android Debug Bridge.
-However, some US carriers, including AT&T, prevented the installation of applications not on the Play Store in firmware, although several devices are not subject to this rule, including the Samsung Infuse 4G; AT&T lifted the restriction on most devices by the middle of 2011.
+However, some US carriers, including AT&T, have prevented the installation of applications not on the Play Store in firmware, although several devices are not subject to this rule, including the Samsung Infuse 4G; AT&T lifted the restriction on most devices by the middle of 2011.

-As of 2011, the Amazon Kindle Fire defaults to the Amazon Appstore instead of Google Play, though like most other Android devices, Kindle Fire allows sideloading of applications from unknown sources, and the "easy installer" application on the Amazon Appstore makes this easy.
+As of 2011, the Amazon Kindle Fire defaults to using the Amazon Appstore instead of Google Play, though like other Android devices, Kindle Fire allows sideloading of applications not from an approved store, and the "easy installer" application on the Amazon Appstore makes this easy.
 Other vendors of Android devices may look to other sources in the future.
-Access to alternate apps may require rooting but rooting is not always necessary.

-Rooting an Android phone lets the owner add, edit or delete system files, which in turn lets them perform various tweaks and use apps that require root access.
+Some devices, including those by Huawei and any brand sold by Verizon cannot easily be rooted, unless a privilege escalation exploit is found in the device's operating system version.